XpiritBV/UnitTesting/tdd_katas/tdd_kata3.md

 - Do one task at a time.
 The trick is to learn to work incrementally.

 ## Tasks & specifications

-1. The game engine should throw a `NotSupportedException` once `Move` is called for the 10th time.

-2. The `Move` method of the game engine should return a warning message (e.g. `$"Incorrect move by player {playerMark}"`) when a player makes a move to a position that is already used.
-    - Add a property for this message in the `GameResult` class.
+1. Update the `GameEngine` class to include a property for the winning player (e.g. `WinningPlayer`).

-3. In case of an incorrect move the `GameResult.NextPlayerMark` should not change to the other player.

-4. The game engine should not throw an exception when a player makes incorrect moves and the total number of moves is greater than 9.
+2. Update the `GameEngine` so that a game is won when a player has three marks in the same row:
+    - row 1: 1, 2, 3
+    - row 2: 4, 5, 6
+    - row 3: 7, 8, 9

+3. Update the `GameEngine` so that a game is won when a player has three marks in the same column:
+    - column 1: 1, 4, 7
+    - column 2: 2, 5, 8
+    - column 3: 3, 6, 9

+4. Update the `GameEngine` so that a game is won when a player has three marks in a diagonal:
+    - diagonal 1: 1, 5, 9
+    - diagonal 2: 3, 5, 7

 ## Next exercise

-The next kata is [TDD Kata 4 - Tic-tac-toe Logging](tdd_kata4.md).
+The next kata is [TDD Kata 4 - Tic-tac-toe Boundaries](tdd_kata4.md).